euratom-software/calcam/docs/source/intro_install_setup.rst

 Version Cross-Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Calcam uses something close to semanic versioning, to try to make it clear for users to decide when to update.
-The version number consists of 3 numbers separated by points, in the format ``Major.Minor.Patch``:
+The version number consists of 3 numbers separated by points, in the format ``major.minor.patch``:

 * The ``patch`` version is incremented for bug fixes which do not change the functionality.
 * The ``minor`` version is incremented when adding new functionality in a backwards-compatible way.
 Upgrading to a newer minor version of calcam should therefore not break any code which calls calcam as a dependency.